Network enhancements and changes

 Traffic and road changes

-Car parking spaces will be removed at some locations to improve traffic flow.
-Queensberry Street will be reconfigured to two traffic lanes between Elizabeth and Rathdowne streets.
+Car parking spaces will be removed at some locations to improve traffic flow such as on Queensberry Street which has been reconfigured to two traffic lanes between Elizabeth and Rathdowne streets.

 CCTV and Bluetooth

 Real-time monitoring of the road network including traffic flow and road incidents to provide up-to-date data on traffic conditions and improved incident response.